KRUGER NATIONAL PARK SELF-DRIVE

 - The game drives around the camp were very productive and the landscape was very scenic with plenty of river views.

-♦ Cost per night for two on a powered site: R410
+♦ Cost per night for two on a powered site: R 330 – 455 (depending on dates)

 - Skukuza is the largest of Kruger’s rest camps and has several restaurant and café options.

-- There is also the ‘Station‘ – a complex which opened in May 2020 that particularly caters for families.
-It has a deli, restaurant, bar, a 360° cinema, coffee and ice-cream café and a kid’s zone.
+- There is also the ‘Station‘ — a complex that particularly caters for families.
+It has a deli, restaurant, bar, 360° cinema, coffee and ice-cream café and a kid’s zone.

 - There is a doctor on site.